 Building Adult Capabilities to Improve Child Outcomes: A Theory of Change

-FOI’s work draws on science, including advances in the biological, behavioral, and social sciences, to:
+FOI seeks to encourage creativity, experimentation, risk-taking, and learning from failure in order to drive change.
+Its work draws on advances in the biological, behavioral, and social sciences to:

-- devise theories of change about how to produce better outcomes; and
+- Formulate new theories about how to produce better child outcomes.

-Major support for the Frontiers of Innovation Initiative is currently being provided by: The Alliance for Early Success, The Annie E. Casey Foundation, Bezos Family Foundation, Child Welfare Fund, Bill & Melinda Gates Foundation, Buffett Early Childhood Fund, Norlien Foundation, and An Anonymous Donor.
+Major support for the Frontiers of Innovation Initiative is currently being provided by: The Alliance for Early Success, The Annie E. Casey Foundation, Bezos Family Foundation, Bill & Melinda Gates Foundation, Buffett Early Childhood Fund, Child Welfare Fund, Hemera Foundation, Norlien Foundation, Robert Wood Johnson Foundation, and An Anonymous Donor.